C.D. Atlético Marte: Stadium

 The team plays its home games in the 45,000 capacity all-seater Estadio Cuscatlán, in San Salvador.
 Previously the team played at Flor Blanca, where they had played their home matches from 1950 until the end of the 2001 season.
 The stadium in San Salvador.
 The team's headquarters are located in TBD.

 Rivalry

 Atletico Marte's chief rivalry is with the San Salvador-based team Alianza F.C., against whom they contest the Derbi capitalino.
-The two teams met 196 times since 1959, with the Alianza winning 87 matches, Atletico Marte winning 49 games and 60 draws.

-The most recent result was a 1-1 darw on the 16 February 2023.
+The two teams met 196 times since 1959, with the Alianza winning 87 matches, Atletico Marte winning 50 games and 61 draws.
+The most recent result was a 1–0 victory by Atletico Marte on the 2 April 2023.

 Sponsorship

 Companies that Atletico Marte currently has sponsorship deals with for 2023–2024 includes: